 - You won’t need to replace it for years to come.

 This model is below the level for free shipping on Amazon if you only buy one.
-But if you were to buy 5, for example, you would get free shipping.
-Also, there are plenty of good reviews about the Kness mouse trap on Amazon, and is one of the most popular of the snap type Mouse traps on Amazon.
+However, if you were to buy 5, for example, you would get free shipping.
+Furthermore, there are plenty of good reviews about the Kness mouse trap on Amazon, and is one of the most popular of the snap type Mouse traps.